inveniosoftware/docs-invenio-rdm/docs/contribute/translators-guide.md

 ## Step 2 - Join the inveniosoftware team

 Ask to join the inveniosoftware team: [https://www.transifex.com/inveniosoftware/invenio/dashboard/](https://www.transifex.com/inveniosoftware/invenio/dashboard/).
-Then get in contact with the invenioRDM translation team via [Discord `#rdm-translations`](https://discord.gg/Ya7qSG43Br).
+Then get in contact with the InvenioRDM translation team via [Discord `#rdm-translations`](https://discord.gg/Ya7qSG43Br).
 They will need to accept you in the inveniosoftware team.

 For more details, check out the [Joining a translation team section of the Transifex Getting Started Guide](https://docs.transifex.com/getting-started-1/translators#joining-a-translation-team).